Errors in Measurement :

 = Result of measurement – Arithmetic Value

-These are caused due to the variation in the calibrated scale from it’s normal value.
+These are caused by the variation in the calibrated scale from its normal value.

-These are caused due to humidity condition,Temperature and altitude.
+These are caused by humidity conditions, temperature, and altitude.

 i.
 Displaced Scale (incorrect Fitting)

 ii.
 Non-uniform division of the scale.